The Ultimate Fantasy Book List for Christian Kids (and those who still think they are)

 Perhaps you’ve heard the question, “What can I read now?” a lot recently.
 Maybe you’re looking for something to capture the imagination of your elementary or middle school kids.
 (Okay, I’ll admit it.
 I like reading elementary and middle school fantasy to take my mind of being an adult once in a while!)

-If so, this Ultimate Fantasy List for Christian Kids is for you.
+If so, this list of fantasy books for Christian kids is for you.
 I hope it leads you to your next great adventure!

 Check out this information first!

 - I’ve included some of my “to read” list.
 If I haven’t read a book, I put a star after the author’s name.

 - Not all books from all authors are listed yet.
 If you like an author, check out the rest of his/her books.